Hieromon/AutoConnect/mkdocs/advancedusage.md

 <img src="images/menu_home.png" />

-The sketch HOME path is closely related to the [bootUri](apiconfig.md#booturi) that specifies the access path on module restart.
+The Sketch HOME path is closely related to the [bootUri](apiconfig.md#booturi) that specifies the access path on module restart.
 AutoConnect has the following three parameters concerning control the URIs:

 - **AUTOCONNECT_URI**
     The **ROOT** of AutoConnect.
 It is defined in `AutoConnectDefs.h` and is assigned an [AutoConnect statistics screen](menu.md#where-the-from) by default.